T-odd anomalous interactions of the top-quark at the Large Hadron Collider: Numerical Analysis

-Figs. \ref{Asymmdg/lambda} clearly show that asymmetries are almost zero up to $10^{-3}$ and then start increasing slowly.
-It shows that at large $\frac{d_g}{\Lambda}$, sensitivities become quite significant. \\ The aim of this article is to set bounds on anomalous CP-violating coupling for a situation when the effects due to such interactions are not visible by just event count, rather these could be probed by the observables considered in our study.
-We have successfully observed 5$\sigma$ sensitivity for 13 TeV C.M. energy at LHC with an integrated luminosity of 36.1 $\rm fb^{-1}$ for $\sim$ 19k events per month corresponding to 6.3 pb cross-section and predicted that we can achieve 5$\sigma$ sensitivity at 14 TeV LHC energy with projected luminosities of 0.3 ab$^{-1}$, 1 ab$^{-1}$, 2 ab$^{-1}$ and 3 ab$^{-1}$ with $\sim$ 183k, 608k, 1.2M and 1.8M events respectively.
+Figure \ref{Asymmdg/lambda} clearly shows that asymmetries are almost zero up to $10^{-3}$ and then start increasing slowly.
+It shows that at large $\frac{d_g}{\Lambda}$, sensitivities become quite significant. \\ The aim of this article is to set bounds on anomalous CP-violating coupling for a situation when the effects due to such interactions are not visible by just event count, rather these could be probed through the observables considered in our study.
+We have presented 5$\sigma$ sensitivities for 13 TeV C.M. energy at LHC with the integrated luminosities of 36.1 $\rm fb^{-1}$, 140 fb$^{-1}$ for $\sim$ 19k, 73.5k events per month respectively and predicted that we can achieve 5$\sigma$ sensitivity at 14 TeV LHC energy with projected luminosities of 0.3 ab$^{-1}$, 1 ab$^{-1}$, 2 ab$^{-1}$ and 3 ab$^{-1}$ with $\sim$ 183k, 608k, 1.2M and 1.8M events respectively.
+The results obtained in our study are based only on statistical uncertainties, systematic uncertainties have not been accounted for.
+However since it will affect the numerator and denominator in the asymmetry almost equally and therefore it is expected that our results will remain practically unaffected due to the systematic uncertainties.
+The above finding is also confirmed by earlier studies on such CP asymmetries \cite{deVries:2018mgf,Zhou:1998wz,Lee:2011dqa}.
+Also in a similar manner, although we had performed our analysis at the leading order, the K-factor due to higher-order QCD corrections will affect the denominators and numerators of all the asymmetries almost equally and will be therefore canceled and hence the asymmetries will remain unchanged against such corrections.
 It is important to note that our study differs from the earlier studies by taking into account full matrix-element-squared calculation for $pp \to t\bar{t} \to (bl^{+}\nu_l)(\bar{b}l^{-}\bar{\nu_l})$ with $l$ being e and $\mu$.
 In order to probe the effects of such interactions the earlier studies only considered the leading effects which are linear in nature.
-Also, we calculated the counting asymmetries in dilepton channel and used $d_g$ and $\Lambda$ as a free parameter whereas they used only single muon channel and constructed asymmetries at a fixed $\tilde d_g$.
+Also, we calculated the counting asymmetries in dilepton channel and used $d_g$ and $\Lambda$ as free parameters.